Azure/blobxfer/docs/10-cli-usage.md

 Blob upload.
 The maximum value that can be specified is 256MiB.
 This may be useful when using account-level SAS keys and enforcing non-overwrite behavior.
-* `--rename` renames a single file upload or download to the target destination or source path, respectively.
+* `--rename` renames a single file to the target destination or source path.
+This can only be used when transferring a single source file to a destination and can be used with any command.
 * `--strip-components N` will strip the leading `N` components from the local file path on upload.
 The default is `0`.